 The emporium of Chinese eats that is Xi'an has an extensive selection of dishes under $5.
 Think sliced pig ears, and cucumber with garlic sauce.
 Or even sauteed tripe.

 Xi’an is the definition of no frills – ancient menus, insanely cheap, confused staff and great food.
 What to order depends on the season.
 In winter, the pork pita bread, at $4, is unmissable.
 It's a deliciously fatty and chewy pita-bread roll filled with pork and capsicum.
-Alternative options include fillings of On warmer days, get the refreshingly minimal cold knife slice noodles with chili, cucumber and vegetables.
+On warmer days, get the refreshingly minimal cold knife slice noodles with chili, cucumber and vegetables.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.